Ratiaria

-It is located 2 km west of the present village of Archar in Vidin Province, northwestern Bulgaria.
-The closest modern cities are Vidin (27 km. to the north west) and Lom (28 km. to the east).
+It is located 2 km west of the present village of Archar in Vidin Province, northwestern Bulgaria and 3 km east of the present Balta Neagră Natural Reserve in southern Romania.
+The closest modern cities are Vidin (27 km to the north west), Lom (28 km to the east) in Bulgaria and Calafat (41 km to the north) in Romania.

 An archaeological museum for the site has recently been established in Dimovo.

 History

 Ratiaria was conquered by the Dacians of Burebista and later by the Romans.
 There was a gold mine in the city, which was exploited by the Thracians.
 The city may have owed its success to the goldsmiths.

-The earliest involvement of the Romans occurred in 75 BC when Gaius Scribonius Curio, prefect of Macedonia, entered this territory to ward off the Scordisci, the Dardani and the Daci.
+The earliest involvement of the Romans occurred in 75 BC when Gaius Scribonius Curio, prefect of Macedonia, entered this territory to ward off the Scordisci, the Dardani and the Dacians.

 In 29 BC, Marcus Licinius Crassus, the grandson of the triumvir, fought the Triballi here.
 Ratiaria was a fortified city by this point.